chrisjdavies/clock/README.md

 ![Clock](images/icon.png)

-A super simple, open source status-bar clock for Visual Studio Coe.
+A super simple, open source status-bar clock for Visual Studio Code.

 There seem to be lots of status bar clock extensions for Visual Studio Code, but nearly all of them are closed-source?
 Something so simple should surely be free